Lemonexe/PWN2/wiki/render.md

 ### onresize
 Resizes the game when the window is resized

-## Methods and properties
+## Properties

 **width, height** - in these integers width and height of the **div id="game"** is stored

+**charWidth, charHeight** - constants describing size of a character, applies to Courier New 13px

+**activeMaps** - array that contains control objects for Ascii art in console.
+Each such image has one control object here

+## Methods

-**switchTab** - method to switch view between console and map (current view stored in state.tab)
+**switchTab** - switches view between console and map (current view stored in state.tab)

-**getAvailableSize** - method that returns available dimensions of the game viewport
+**getAvailableSize** - returns available dimensions of the game viewport

-**resize** - method that resizes the whole game to supplied dimensions
+**resize** - resizes the whole game to supplied dimensions

-**autoresize** - method that operates resize to resize the game to 80% of available dimensions
+**autoresize** - operates resize to resize the game to 80% of available dimensions

-**renderConsole** - method that renders the console output and the last line, where the address and text input lies
+**renderConsole** - renders the console output and the last line, where the address and text input lies

+**renderMap** - renders the game map from game.activeZone

+**getASCII** - gets an ascii art string from texture object (thus handles animations)

 ## Concerned HTML elements